 This Is How Nature Can Dramatically Cut Your Stress In Just 20 Minutes

 For those of us prone to getting way too stressed out, we might soon be getting a new kind of prescription for our mental ailments at the doctor's office: a so-called nature pill.

 What is a nature pill?

 Nature pills are exactly what they sound like: a prescription from a health provider to get outside and spend a set amount of time in nature.
 This is not a joke!
-They've actually been in use for several years in an attempt to treat the growing epidemic of what some call "nature-deficit disorder," a problem facing the vast majority of populations in modernized societies as we spend more and more time indoors, in front of screens, and basking in artificial light and environments for the majority of our days.
+They've actually been in use2 for several years in an attempt to treat the growing epidemic of what some call "nature-deficit disorder," a problem facing the vast majority of populations in modernized societies as we spend more and more time indoors, in front of screens, and basking in artificial light and environments for the majority of our days.

-Plenty of research shows being in nature comes with a wide myriad of health benefits, many of which are physical: reduced inflammation, lower blood pressure, faster recovery from illness or injury, and even a longer life span, to name just a few.
+Plenty of research shows being in nature comes with a wide myriad of health benefits, many of which are physical: reduced inflammation3, lower blood pressure, faster recovery from illness or injury, and even a longer life span, to name just a few.
 And mentally?
 Your casual stroll in the park actually stimulates a blissful flood of dopamine and serotonin in your brain, triggering its reward centers, slowing down its fear centers, and putting it in a "meditative state."
 One study last year found teens who live closer to green spaces are less depressed than their more urban peers, and many studies show a short walk through green space significantly reduces our cortisol levels, one of our key hormones tied to stress.

 What's in the prescription?